glslify/glslify-import/README.md

 A transform stream for [glslify](http://github.com/chrisdickinson/glslify) that adds an `import` directive to your shaders.

-Pull request to make this work is pending.

 ## Usage ##

 Given a basic shader: